sk1418/HowMuch/README.md

 **!Please read plugin documentation (HowMuch-config section) for options, mappings**

 ##Command
 `HowMuch` can be invoked by command as well.
 There is a `:HowMuch [flags]` command.
-We can first visual select the expressions, then for example do `:HowMuch s=` to append result with ` = ` sign to the end of selection, also add a sum at the bottom of selection.
-Read `:h :HowMuch` for the available flags.
+We can first visual select the expressions, then for example do `:HowMuch s=` to append result with ` = ` sign to the end of selection, also add a sum at the bottom of selection. **:HowMuch command only work for 'autoCalc' mode**  Read `:h :HowMuch` for the available flags.

 ##Examples & Screencasts
 Examples and screencasts would be the best way to explain how does `HowMuch` does its job.
 In the demo section, only Auto-Calc will be demoed.
 The calculation can be done by certain engine.
 E.g